operatorit/SOTA_Visualisation_Pack/README.md

 # Pack contents

-This pack is developed to visualise data relevant for SOTA chasers:
+This pack is developed to visualise data relevant for SOTA chasers.

-- summits that are currently activated with SOTA Spots Map (`spots_visualiser.py`),
-- chaser's history records with SOTA Chasers Visualiser (`chasers_visualiser.py`).

-Both scripts are available as `.py` files for quick deployment.
+The main functionality is to provide live map of SOTA activators - __SOTA Spots Map__(`spots_visualiser.py`) with interface (`SpotsDownloader.py`) downloading activation data from sota.org.uk API and preparing it for visualisation.
+SOTA Spots Map is based on `dash_leaflet` package for visualisation using OpenStreetMaps.
+Tests for SOTA Spots Map are available in `./test/` folder.
+Notebook `spots_map.ipynb` presents the logic of visualisation, however it is a part of development code and does not reflect actual use of SOTADownloader class.

+There is legacy code __SOTA Chasers Visualiser__ in `./log_visualisation/` for visualistaion of chased summits based on chaser's log.
+As I focused on SOTA Spots Map, __it has been not updated since it was my excercise to learn Python__, so it's not beautiful, but works.

 ## SOTA Spots Map